 Tennessee’s New Silver Alert Law Takes Effect in 2021

 Thanks to our Advocates, the new Silver Alert System is already saving the lives of Tennessee seniors.

 The law passed both Houses of the General Assembly without a single no vote and was signed by Governor Lee to take effect in June.
 It empowers the TBI to work with local police and the media to find adults who wander from home.

-As of November, 2021 at least 30 individuals have been found safe due to the Silver Alert System, according to TBI Director David Rausch.
+As of February 2022 at least 55 individuals have been found safe due to the Silver Alert System, according to the Tennessee Bureau of Investigation (TBI).

 To make your voice heard by Volunteer State leaders join us as an Alzheimer’s Tennessee Advocate.

 - Meet with Legislators

 - Share Your Story

 - Send Emails and Letters